QCoding/qsum/README.md

 ### Functions and Modules
 * Functions are checksummed based on a combination of their source code, attributes and module location
 * Modules are checksummed simply based on the hash of their source code

+### Files
+* When passed an open file handle qsum will include all the bytes of the file in the checksum calculation

 ## References
 [Wikipedia Checksum](https://en.wikipedia.org/wiki/Checksum)